Tenants affected by the changes

 - you live in supported accommodation

-- you live in a houseboat, caravans or mobile home
+- you live in a houseboat, caravan or mobile home

 - you live in a shared co-ownership scheme